 Getting Things Done

-‘Getting Things Done‘ or GTD is the work-life management system by David Allen.
+I have been a long time fan of ‘Getting Things Done‘ or GTD, which is the work-life management system by David Allen.
 I would recommend David Allen’s book to everyone who wishes to organise their life, or increase their productivity.
 In his book, David Allen talks about having a trusted system to record your projects and next actions.
-The trusted system that I now use is called Toodledo.
+Over the last 20 years, I have changed my trusted system a number of times, as software systems and the internet change with time.
+I am currently using Microsoft Office’s To Do simply because I am forced to use a range of other Microsoft products in my working life.

 I am a scientist by training, and a scientist by nature, which means that I like data.
 The more data you collect, the more data you can analyze, which in turn enables you to identify trends, problems, basically patterns of all different sorts.